[Moderate revision–posted 7/22/22 (replaces 11/12/19 edition)]

 b.
 All new approved electronic or keyless system(s) will be required to interface with the existing restricted keyway system as described in sections 3.a. and 3.b. of this OP.
 A master or sub-master key will remain functional for service, custodial, police, and emergency access.
 If an electronic key/card system is replaced with a key/lock system, the TTULS will control access of that doorway under the same provisions outlined in OP 61.15, Control and Issue of Keys to University Buildings.

 c.
 The TTULS will stock spare parts and electronically encoded keys/cards for the devices selected.
 Vendor sources will also be available for quick delivery.
 The TTULS is the only E&G department authorized to stock or order these items.

 d.
 Installation and maintenance of the devices will be a departmental charge since installation will be primarily for the convenience and security of the department and a departure from the standard locking devices adopted for campus use.

 e.
 When a new electronic device is installed, key allocation to that door will be limited to authorized personnel only.
 The intention of electronic access systems is to limit the number of keys and, therefore, more efficiently and effectively manage the security/convenience of a location.

 f.
 Operations Division will install or supervise the installation of such devices in university E&G facilities.

 g.
-Any keyless or electronic locking device installed that is not approved and not in compliance with this OP will be removed and confiscated by the TTULS, with the cost to replace the hardware being charged back to the department that is in violation of this OP.
+Any keyless or electronic locking device installed that is not approved and/or not in compliance with this OP will be removed and confiscated by the TTULS, with the cost to replace the hardware being charged back to the department that is in violation of this OP.
 Existing electronic key/card systems on campus will be allowed to remain.
 Unless approved by the Texas Tech Police Department and the Senior Managing Director of FMC, any modifications to existing key/card systems will require compliance with this OP's standards.

 h.
 Electronic devices to be installed in new construction or renovation projects will be selected from one of the two systems outlined in this OP or a combination of both systems.